 THE NEED FOR DISCUSSION ON HIV

-According to the Centers for Disease Control (CDC), Florida continues to rank third in the nation in the cumulative number of AIDS cases (126,581 in 2012) and second in the nation in the cumulative number of HIV cases (49,058 in 2012).
+According to the Centers for Disease Control (CDC), Florida continues to rank third in the nation in the cumulative number of AIDS cases (131,774 in 2013) and first in the nation in the newly diagnosed HIV cases (5,377 in 2013).

 The state of Florida’s statistical rank represents both a statewide health crisis and a daunting fraction with respect to national averages that report more than 1.2 million people in the United States who are living with HIV infection.
 Almost one in seven (14 percent) are unaware of their infection.

 The Florida Department of Health further estimates that approximately 130,000 individuals are living with HIV disease in Florida.
 While there is currently no cure, HIV/AIDS is widely preventable.
 Getting tested is the first step to finding out if you have HIV.